Engaging in Enlightening Conduct

 There are generally six conditions that are conducive for achieving this stilled settled mind.

-It has to have an excellent geographic situation, so it’s secluded, quiet, distant from people who upset us; it has a long distance view; it doesn’t have the sound of running water or the ocean nearby.
-If there’s water running, some people think, “Oh, it’s so nice to have a fast-moving stream of water next to where we’re meditating,” but that tends to mesmerize you, it tends to hypnotize you, puts you into a daze, so it’s not at all conducive for having a clear mind and concentration.
-The same thing with the sound of the ocean.
+It has to have an excellent geographic situation, so it’s secluded, quiet, distant from people who upset us; it has a long-distance view; it doesn’t have the sound of running water or the ocean nearby.
+If there’s water running, some people think, “Oh, it’s so nice to have a fast-moving stream of water next to where we’re meditating,” but that tends to mesmerize us; it tends to hypnotize us and puts us into a daze, so it’s not at all conducive for having a clear mind and concentration.
+It’s the same with the sound of the ocean.
 It should be very quiet, without such things.
-And it needs to have a good climate.
+It also needs to have a good climate.
 All of that is the geographic situation.

-Then the third thing is we need contentment – contentment with the food, clothing, weather conditions, and so on that we have.
-Then we have to (4) be rid of the busywork of having many distracting activities, like e-mail and carrying on business and worldly affairs and elaborate cooking and all of that.
+The third is that we need contentment – contentment with the food, clothing, weather conditions, and so on that we have.
+The fourth, we have to be rid of the busywork of having many distracting activities, like e-mail and carrying on business and worldly affairs and elaborate cooking and all of that.
 Alright?
-No cell phones while you’re in retreat and no television either.
+No cell phones while we’re in retreat and no television either.

 When we meditate, Atisha says, “place the mind on something constructive, namely one appropriate object of focus.”
 In other words, we choose one object and don’t change objects.
-And when he says “something constructive,” he’s not talking about something neutral like the breath.
-Although we could gain single-minded concentration on the breath, but as a bodhisattva practice one would choose something constructive, like for instance the visualization of a Buddha image.
+When he says “something constructive,” he’s not talking about something neutral like the breath.
+Although we could gain single-minded concentration on the breath, as a bodhisattva practice, we would choose something constructive; for instance, the visualization of a Buddha image.

-Because if we are focusing on a Buddha, then this represents the enlightened stage that we’re aiming to achieve with bodhichitta, and so it helps us very much – at the same time as gaining concentration – to reinforce our safe direction toward Buddha, Dharma, and Sangha and our bodhichitta, so it’s a very constructive object to focus on.
-And we want to be able to develop single-minded concentration and stilled and settled mind with mental consciousness, not with sense consciousness, because we want to then apply that mental consciousness with perfect concentration to the understanding of voidness.
+If we are focusing on a Buddha, this represents the enlightened stage that we’re aiming to achieve with bodhichitta, and so it helps us very much.
+At the same time as gaining concentration, we need to reinforce our safe direction toward Buddha, Dharma and Sangha and our bodhichitta, so it’s a very constructive object to focus on.
+We want to be able to develop single-minded concentration and the stilled and settled mind with mental consciousness, not with sense consciousness, because we want to then apply that mental consciousness with perfect concentration to the understanding of voidness.

-That just sums up: when we gain that shamatha state, then we gain these advanced awarenesses.
+That just sums up: when we gain that shamatha state, we gain these advanced awarenesses.

 Additional Instructions for Gaining Concentration on a Visualized Buddha

-Let me say a few words about gaining concentration by focusing with a visualization of a Buddha.
-When we do this, we need to be familiar with what a Buddha looks like and this could be based on seeing a painting of a Buddha or a statue.
-But when we visualize, we’re not looking at this image with our eyes, rather we are imagining it with our imaginations.
+Let me say a few words about gaining concentration by focusing on a visualization of a Buddha.
+When we do this, we need to be familiar with what a Buddha looks like, and this could be based on seeing a painting of a Buddha or a statue.
+However, when we visualize, we’re not looking at this image with our eyes; rather, we are imagining it with our imagination.
 Imagination here doesn’t mean that we make up something that is our own invention or fantasy.
-It’s based on what the standard image of a Buddha looks like, because the body of a Buddha has thirty-two major and eighty minor physical features that each has a deep significance, and so the form of a Buddha is very standardized.
+It’s based on what the standard image of a Buddha looks like, because the body of a Buddha has 32 major and 80 minor physical features, and each has a deep significance, so the form of a Buddha is very standardized.
 Each of these features represents one or another of the causes for achieving Buddhahood.

 When we visualize a Buddha, we’re visualizing a very small figure, about a few centimeters high, three-dimensional, alive, but made of clear, transparent light.
-So, we’re not visualizing a painting, we’re not visualizing a statue, we’re not visualizing something solid.
+We’re not visualizing a painting, we’re not visualizing a statue, we’re not visualizing something solid.
 But we are visualizing a live Buddha, and not a cartoon Buddha either.
-We visualize it at about an arm length away from us at the level of our mid-brow.
-And our eyes are neither closed, nor looking in the direction of what we’re visualizing, but rather our eyes are loosely focused looking down at the floor while we visualize at the level of our forehead.
-And once we choose the object and the appropriate size and so on, then we don’t change.
+We visualize it at about an arm’s length away from us at the level of our mid-brow.
+Our eyes are neither closed, nor looking in the direction of what we’re visualizing, but rather, our eyes are loosely focused looking down at the floor while we visualize at the level of our forehead.
+Once we choose the object and the appropriate size and so on, then we don’t change it.
 We keep it like that.

 Anyway, that’s just a little bit of information about how it’s done or what we do if we’ve not heard of that before.
-But obviously, if we want to actually practice this, we need much further instructions.
-Actually, it’s quite difficult for most of us in the West who don’t have so much familiarity with visualization.
-But what’s very important is, at the beginning, to have just very, very short sessions, just a couple minutes.
-Don’t try to push yourself to do this for too long, then there’s a danger of really upsetting the energies in the body by squeezing too hard or trying too hard.
-So, one has to be very careful.
+Obviously, if we want to actually practice this, we need many further instructions.
+Actually, it’s quite difficult for most of us in the West, who don’t have so much familiarity with visualization.
+What’s very important is, in the beginning, to have just very, very short sessions, just a couple of minutes.
+Don’t try to push yourself to do this for too long, as then there’s the danger of really upsetting the energies in the body by squeezing or trying too hard.
+One has to be very careful.
 And don’t worry about all the details; just get a rough image at first.
 With increased concentration, the details will become clear.